markdwags/Razor/help/docs/guide/variables.md

+---
+title: Script Variables
+description: A list of all script variables for Razor with descriptions
+---

 # Variables Overview

 Variables (also referred to as aliases) are commonly used values designed to be referenced in any of your scripts.